tq-systems/meta-tq/doc/README.tqmlx2160a-mblx2160a.md

 Note: eMMC and SD-Card Image differ only in RCW-PBL.
 So a SD-Card Image can be used for eMMC when pbl is replaced.

 ## Build-Time Configuration
-* rcw: Used RCW-Binary to build ATF
+* RCWXSPI: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for SPI-NOR Boot
+* RCWSD: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for SD
+* RCWEMMC: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for e-MMC Boot
+* ATF_RCW_VARIANTS: List of RCW binaries used to build variants of the Primary Boot Loader
 * MC_DPC: DPAA2 Configuration File
 * MC_DPL: DPAA2 Data Path Layout file.
-* BL2_IMAGE: ATF bl2 file used for wic Image generation.
+* BL2_IMAGE: ATF pbl file used for wic Image generation.

 ## Ethernet and DPAA2
 ### RCW - SerDes Configuration